-Each applicant requesting funds will be required to include a description of the steps the applicant proposes to take to ensure equitable access to, and participation in, its federally-assisted program for students, teachers and other program beneficiaries with special needs.
+Each applicant requesting funds was required to include a description of the steps the applicant proposes to take to ensure equitable access to, and participation in, its Federally-assisted program for students, teachers and other program beneficiaries with special needs.
 Section 427 (GEPA) highlights six types of barriers that can impede equitable access or participation: gender, race, national origin, color, disability, or age.
-Based on local circumstances, applicants will determine whether these or other barriers may prevent participation in the program or activities and the steps to be taken to overcome identified barriers must be included in the application.
+Based on local circumstances, applicants determined whether these or other barriers may prevent participation in the program or activities and the steps to be taken to overcome identified barriers were included in the application.